pagkly/Zed/Investopedia3/Risk.md

 ### Counterparty Risk

-Counterparty risk is the likelihood or probability that one of those involved in a transaction might default on its [contractual obligation](https://www.investopedia.com/terms/f/forwardcontract.asp).
+Counterparty risk is the likelihood or probability that one of those involved in a transaction might default on its [[contractual obligation]](https://www.investopedia.com/terms/f/forwardcontract.asp).
 Counterparty risk can exist in credit, investment, and trading transactions, especially for those occurring in over-the-counter (OTC) markets.
 Financial investment products such as stocks, options, bonds, and derivatives carry counterparty risk.

 ### Liquidity Risk